Sioni (townlet)

 Sioni (სიონი) is a townlet in Georgia, the part of Tianeti Municipality, in the Mtskheta-Mtianeti region.
 Located 80 km from the Tbilisi railway station, it arose in 1951 during the construction of the Sioni reservoir.
 Sioni obtained status of a townlet in 1960.
 Until the 1970s, it was called Sionmsheni.

+Geography

+Sioni is located in the Ivri River valley, on the banks of the Sioni Reservoir, 32 kilometers from Tianeti.

+History

+Before the creation of the Sioni Reservoir, there was a basilica dating from the second half of the 5th century, and several medieval monuments were located in the surrounding area.
+A large part of these was submerged, and the basilica was dismantled and moved to the Folklore and Architecture Museum in Tbilisi.